manfromarce/DocSharp/README.md

 ### Contribute

-- If you know how to fix a bug, feel free to open a Pull Request
+- If you know how to fix a bug, feel free to open a Pull Request.
-- To implement a new feature, please open an issue or discussion to propose it before working on the pull request
+- To implement a new feature, please open an issue or discussion to propose it before working on the pull request.
 - If you find the library useful, adding a star is highly appreciated.
 Stars are a way to guide other developers towards helpful libraries and tools.
 - This is a hobby project.
-You are welcome to donate to financially support it further development, if you wish (sponsor links for GitHub, LiberaPay, Ko-Fi, BuyMeACoffee and Thanks.dev are available in the repo page).
+You are welcome to donate to financially support its further development, if you wish (sponsor links for GitHub, LiberaPay, Ko-Fi, BuyMeACoffee and Thanks.dev are available in the repo page).